ABELaboratory/webpage/content/activities/Publishers_meeting_FEP_03022022.md

-Analyzing and testing the processes and workflows ebooks of different categories and formats transformed into accessible EPUB in the easiest and less expensive way.
+Analyzing and testing the processes and workflows ebooks of different categories and formats transformed into an accessible EPUB in the easiest and less expensive way.

 * Collection of data on ebooks backlists at a European level
 * Identification of recurrent accessibility issues